-It’s a place where Saturday afternoon’s are spent down by the lake with a fishing pole and a tire swing.
-A place where dinner’s on the table shortly before sundown, and feeding the horses is soon to follow.
+The Ranch is also a place where Saturday afternoons are spent with fishing poles and tire swings.
+It’s a place where dinner’s on the table shortly before sundown, and feeding the cattle is soon to follow.
 Every day here offers a reason to give thanks.

-Each child is also guaranteed a quality public school education, and the Ranch provides all the necessities – school supplies, technological infrastructure and tutoring – to help them reach their goals of a post-secondary education.
+Each child is guaranteed a quality public school education.
+The Ranch provides all the necessities – school supplies, technological infrastructure, and tutoring – to help them graduate from high school and a post-secondary education or work program.

-The Ranch began as two mobile homes on several acres in Independence County.
-Through the support of Arkansans, the program has expanded to include three campuses in Independence, Clark, and Crawford counties, and a multitude of outreach programs.
-What began as a safe haven for two boys has become current home for 80 boys and girls.
-It costs approximately $30,000 to care for a child on an annual basis, and 95% of that money comes from private donations.
+The Ranch began as a mobile home on several acres in Independence County.
+Through the support of Arkansans and our county sheriffs, the program has grown and has served children from every corner of the state.
+What began as a safe haven for two boys has become the current home for up to 40 boys and girls.
+The Ranch is more than 90% funded through support that comes from private donations.